Apprenticeships and traineeships - Eligibility and Approval Requirements

 - range of work

-(a) a person who has a Craft Certificate or Certificate of Proficiency for that vocation, or
+(a) a person who has a Certificate of Proficiency for that vocation, or

-(b) a person who has qualifications and experience that ... entitle the person to a Craft Certificate or Certificate of Proficiency for that vocation.
+(b) a person who has qualifications and experience that entitle the person to a Certificate of Proficiency for that vocation.

 - Is there a responsible person in the workplace other than the apprentice or trainee who has the employer's authority to deal with customer complaints, problems or accidents in the workplace?